adamcooke/moonrope-client/README.md

 response.data           #=> Return the data returned by the API
 ```

+If your request returns a Bad Request or Internal Server Error, the client will
+raise a `MoonropeClient::Error` exception.

+All other requests will return a result object which will differ depending on
+the type result your API returns.
+These are outlined below.

+You may call `request!` or suffix `!` onto the name of the action name (if using
+the shorthand technique shown above) which will ensure that an error is raised
+for all but `success` results.

 ### Successful responses

 If your request is successful, it will be an instance of a